FasterXML/jackson/README.md

 * `2.13`: next minor version being developed (as of November 2020)
 * `2.12`: current stable, actively maintained branch from which patch releases are still made
-* `2.11`: previous stable branch, patch releases still made
+* `2.11`: previous stable branch, one patch release possible
-* `2.10`: non-active branch from which micro-patch releases (like 2.9.10.5) MAY be made for individual components (`jackson-databind` usually)
+* `2.10`: non-active branch from which micro-patch releases (like 2.10.5.1) MAY be made for individual components
 * `master`: next major version, 3.0.
 Still changing rapidly

 Other `2.x` branches exist but no full releases are planned.
 Micro-patches still possible